townie/fredrikaverpil.github.io/_posts/2016-04-27-systemd-and-resource-limits.md

 So, after some investigation together with the helpful Chaosgroup developer `t.petrov` over at the
 [Chaosgroup forums](http://forums.chaosgroup.com/showthread.php?87709-Cannot-load-vrmesh-file-1001th-vrmesh),
-I deducted that the issue was that the system-wide limits settings weren't respected for some reason:
+I deducted that the issue was that the system-wide resource limit settings weren't respected for some reason:

 ```bash
 # /etc/security/limits.conf